-A 30-in. bar that can be halved to make the smaller sled is \$24 at amazon.com.
+A 30-in. bar that can be halved to make the smaller sled is \$24 at amazon com.
+Attach the at amazon.com.
 Attach the bars using the procedure for the hardwood runners, but substitute cyanoacrylate glue with accelerator for the yellow glue, and use screws with a centering bit instead of nails.